G29740/php-event-calendar/README.md

 # php-event-calendar
-PHP script to fetch event details from a database and display in a calendar using Bootstrap 4, jQuery, Ajax and MySQL Features included are:
+PHP script to fetch event details from a database and display in a calendar using Bootstrap 4, jQuery, Ajax and MySQL.

+Features included are:
 - Connection to database to retrieve events
 - Clickable navigation buttons to display the previous and next month